phoenixframework/phoenix/guides/live_view.md

 > **Requirement**: This guide expects that you have gone through the [request life-cycle guide](request_lifecycle.html).

-We've already seen how the typical request lifecycle in Phoenix works: A request is matched in the router, a controller handles the request and turns to a view to return a response in the correct format.
+We've already seen how the typical request lifecycle in Phoenix works: a request is matched in the router, a controller handles the request and turns to a view to return a response in the correct format.
 But what if we want to build interactive pages?
-In a server rendered application, changing the content of the page either needs a form submission rendering the new page, or moving application logic to the client (JavaScript frameworks like jQuery, React, Vue, etc.) and building an API interface for the client to talk to.
+In a typical server rendered application, changing the content of the page either needs a form submission rendering the new page, or moving application logic to the client (JavaScript frameworks like jQuery, React, Vue, etc.) and building an API interface for the client to talk to.

 Phoenix LiveView offers a different approach, keeping all the state on the server while providing rich, real-time user experiences with server-rendered HTML.
 It's an alternative to client-side JavaScript frameworks that allows you to build dynamic, interactive applications with minimal JavaScript code on the client.